What is Kienböck’s Disease?

 Getting a Diagnosis for Kienböck’s Disease

 Being seen by a specialized doctor is the first step to getting a diagnosis for Kienböck’s Disease.
 It is important for you to schedule your appointment with HandSport Surgery Institute so that Dr. Mark Pruzansky and Dr. Jason Pruzansky can examine your wrist, they may recommend plain films form the basis for staging and treatment of Kienböck disease.
-Additionally, tomograms may be useful in determining the true extent of disease though computed tomography (CT) scan would be the best imaging modality for evaluating the lunate.
+Additionally, tomograms may be useful in determining the true extent of disease through computed tomography (CT) scan would be the best imaging modality for evaluating the lunate.

 Nonsurgical Treatments for Kienböck’s Disease: